A mathematical study of the excess growth rate: Introduction

-It is also useful to think of the excess growth rate as a {\it divergence} between the initial prices $\bX$ and the final prices $\bY$.
-As we shall see, this is analogous to the relative entropy which is a divergence between a pair of probability distributions.
+It is also useful to think of the excess growth rate as a {\it divergence} between the initial prices $\bX$ and the final prices $\bY$ of the assets regarded as elements of $[0, \infty)^n$.
+This is analogous to the relative entropy which is a divergence between a pair of probability distributions.

 \begin{definition} [Excess growth rate as a divergence] For $n \geq 1$ and $\bpi \in \Delta_n$, we define $\Gamma_{\bpi}\divg{\cdot}{\cdot} : \cD(\bpi \mid \cdot) \times \cD(\bpi \mid \cdot) \rightarrow \R_+$ by